- 46

 - Copy Link

 We start our road trip at the north end, where the city disappears at the mouth of the Santa Margarita Mountains.
 The landscape here is sharp and rugged and, for the most part, untouched.
-Some features of this area of Orange County are preserved as open spaces, with hiking and horse trails heading into the hills.
+First up is Orange County’s oldest regional park.

-Black Star Canyon is just off Silverado Canyon Road and Santiago Canyon road.
+Black Star Canyon is located near Silverado Canyon Road and Santiago Canyon Road.
 You can drive up the canyon for 1.2 miles until you reach a gate.
-From here on, you must hike or ride a bike.
-One of the main attractions in the canyon is the waterfall.
-The hike to the falls is 4.1 miles and features several water crossings.
+Beyond this point, access is limited to hiking or biking.
+One of the main attractions in the canyon is the waterfall, which is located 4.1 miles from the starting point and features several water crossings along the way.
+The canyon is a popular destination for outdoor enthusiasts, especially hikers and mountain bikers, drawn by its stunning scenery, which includes towering red rock cliffs, oak woodlands, and expansive views of Irvine Lake and the Pacific Coast.

 Cook’s Corner Roadhouse